ErillLab/collectf/docs/schema_changes.md

      - drop the table: `drop table south_migrationhistory`

-2. If this is the first time you're using south or if you dropped the table in the previous step, you need to create migration-history table using `manage.py syncdb`.
+2. If this is the first time you're using south or if you dropped the table in the previous step, you need to create migration-history table by running

+   `manage.py syncdb`.

 3. Before adding the new field description in `models.py`, run `manage.py